 Shipra Narang Suri, Chief of Urban Practices Branch of UN-Habitat then turned attention to financing as a key enabler of local transformations, anticipating the upcoming Financing for Development Summit as a platform to advocate for urban infrastructure and housing investments.

-The event drew to a close with final remarks from Victor Puga, Secretary of Territory, Urbanism, and Urban Agenda of Catalonia and Councillor William Chan of Sydney, who emphasized the expansive potential of urban agendas and called for intergenerational dialogue, noting that “youth talking to youth” alone is insufficient.
+The event drew to a close with final remarks from Victor Puga, Secretary of Territory, Urbanism, and Urban Agenda of Catalonia and Councillor HY William Chan of Sydney, who emphasized the expansive potential of urban agendas and called for intergenerational dialogue, noting that “youth talking to youth” alone is insufficient.

 The World Assembly concluded with a powerful call to action, issued by our constituency to the World Urban Forum through the Joint Statement of the Global Taskforce of Local and Regional governments.
 Emilia Saiz, UCLG Secretary General, who shared the calls of the Statement of the Global Taskforce, emphasizing the strength of the self-organised constituency and their willingness to act as partners of transformation, by being acknowledged as the voice, and as key actors to transform.